jim-junior/jim-junior.github.io/src/components/blog/blogs/a-letter-to-her.md

 When I made my worst decision, you were the only one who warned me.

-My turning point—my rise from the ashes—was because of you.
+My turning point, my rise from the ashes was because of you.

 Oooh, I wish you could be there at my best, to see the version of me you inspired.